 Lust may deliver the kick of afterburners, but that doesn’t mean we’re automatic victims.
-Many men harness their passions to applied righteousness.
+Many men choose instead to harness their passions to applied righteousness.

-Here are several proven approaches for breaking the arms of monstrous temptations.
+Here are several proven approaches for defeating monstrous temptations.

 1. Work on your WANTER.